zircxnium/zircxnium/README.md

 - 👋 Hi, I’m @elementiium
-- 👀 I’m interested in softare development
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently working on a Game Project.

 <!---
 elementiium/elementiium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.